igorlab/KH_station/README.md

 ## Getting Started

-1)Register on https://labaqua.net/ get token on email
+1) Register on https://labaqua.net/ get token on email

 2) To get Telegram notification you should generate new Bot and get an Access Token.
 Talk to [BotFather](https://telegram.me/botfather) and follow a few simple steps described [here](https://core.telegram.org/bots#botfather).